distantnative/panel-bar/README.md

 `alt` + `R`          | Close Panel iFrame and Refresh `alt` + `P`          | Go to the Kirby panel

-If you want to deactivate these keyboard shortcuts, you have to include the following line in your `config.php`:
+If you want to deactivate these keyboard shortcuts, you have to include:
 ```php
 c::set('panelbar.keys', false);
 ```